exercism/rust/docs/CONTRIBUTING.md

 Run `just add-exercise` and you'll be prompted for the minimal information required to generate the exercise stub for you.
-After that, jump in the generated exercise and fill in any todos you find.
+After that, jump in the generated exercise and fill in any placeholders you find.
 This includes most notably:

+- writing the exercise stub in `src/lib.rs`
 - adding an example solution in `.meta/example.rs`
 - Adjusting `.meta/test_template.tera`

 The tests are generated using the template engine [Tera].
-The input of the template is the canonical data from [`problem-specifications`]. if you want to exclude certain tests from being generated, you have to set `include = false` in `.meta/tests.toml`.
+The input of the template is the canonical data from [`problem-specifications`].
-Please include a comment about the reason for excluding it.
-If you want to add additional track-specific tests, you can do so in a file `.meta/additional-tests.json`.
-Only do this with a good reason for not upstreaming these tests.

 Find some tips about writing tera templates [here](#tera-templates).